Contents

 When a user logs into Windows at the local workstation or server console and checks the "Remember me" box during Duo authentication, it creates a trusted session for that user on that host with that IP address after successful Duo authentication.
 Duo won't prompt for authentication again when the user locks and unlocks the workstation, or for credentialed UAC elevation by that user, for the duration specified in the policy setting.

-Duo Authentication for Windows Logon invalidates the local trusted session on that Windows system before it expires if the user logs out of Windows or reboots, if the user cancels a remembered authentication in process, if the user authenticates with offline access for Windows logon, or if the network location of the system changes from the network in use at session creation.
-Administrators may revoke use of trusted Duo sessions by disabling or unassigning a remembered devices policy for Windows Logon from a Microsoft RDP application, or by deleting the registry entry for the user session from the Windows client.
-Learn more about this in the Windows Logon FAQ.
+Duo Authentication for Windows Logon invalidates the local trusted session on that Windows system before it expires if the user logs out of Windows or reboots, if the user cancels a remembered authentication in process, if the user authenticates with offline access for Windows logon, or if the network state of the system changed from the network state at session creation.

 Operating Systems